 Working from top to bottom and from one side to the next begin rolling on primer/paint.
 Always overlap each row slightly, applying even pressure, but not too much.
 Be mindful of any drips along the wall and clean them up quickly.
 Resist the temptation to go over the same area too quickly and too many times without letting the primer/paint dry thoroughly in between.

-Generally you will repeat this step twice for primer and twice for paint (I know!), especially if painting over dark walls.
+Generally, you will repeat this step twice for primer and twice for paint (I know!), especially if painting over dark walls.
 Primer normally dries much faster and usually can be repainted after one hour.
-Paint can be repainted after at least 2 hours drying time.
+Paint can be repainted after at least 2 hours of drying time.

 Be sure to wrap your roller in aluminum foil or cover it with a plastic grocery bag and cover the paint tray with a plastic bag to prevent the paint from drying out in between coats.
 The skin that forms on latex paint in a relatively short time will be deposited on the wall as little thick pieces of paint if you don’t cover your tray.